Social Distancing Games

 FloorCurl Quick Guide

-Place your two target mats with the rings (the “house” in curling) approximately 6.25 meters (20.5 feet) apart.
-Each mat should be slightly offset from the other to avoid standing on the mats when delivering the stones.
-Note the distance between mats can easily be adjusted to suit your group’s preferences.
+To begin floor curling, find a smooth, flat surface such as a gym floor.
+Place your two target mats with the house (the rings) approximately 6.25 meters (20.5 feet) apart.
+Each mat should be slightly offset 6.25m (20.5’) to avoid standing on the mats when delivering the stones.
+The distance between mats can easily be adjusted to suit your group’s preferences.

 Delivery of the Stones

-Once all eight (8) stones are played an “end” is completed and scoring is tabulated (see below).
-Typically a Floor Curling game consists of eight (8) ends but this can also be adjusted to suit your group.
+Once all eight stones are played an end is complete and scoring is tabulated.
+A floor curling game typically consists of eight ends but this can be adjusted to suit your group.

 Scoring (same as on-ice curling)

-The object of the game is to score more total points than the opponent over the course of the match.
+The object of the game is to score more points than your opponent.

-At the completion of each end, a team scores one point for each stone that is closer to the “button” (centre of the rings) than the closest stone to the “button” of the opposing team.
-Only stones that are in, or touching the rings (when viewed from overhead), are eligible to score.
-Only one team can score in any given end.
+At the completion of each end, a team scores one point for each stone that is closer to the button (the center of the rings) than the closest stone to the button of the opposing team.
+Only stones that are in, or touching the rings when viewed from overhead, are eligible to score.
+Only one team can score per end.
+See Figures 2, 3, and 4 for scoring scenarios.